-- Is it their work ethic?
+- Their work ethic?

 - Their keen ability to communicate?

-The “seven habits” philosophy aims to guide people towards making personal goals and enhancing communication and relationships with others, all while helping to promote higher levels of effectiveness in both work and play.
+The “seven habits” philosophy aims to guide people towards setting personal goals and enhancing their communication and relationships with others, all while helping to promote higher levels of effectiveness in both work and play.

 Effective Leadership Skills

-If you’ve been looking for a way to revamp business practices and improve the overall effectiveness within your company, check out the leadership tips below, derived from Covey’s core seven habits.
+If you’re looking for a way to revamp business practices and improve overall effectiveness within your company, check out the leadership tips below, derived from Covey’s core seven habits.

 1. Be Proactive

-- Being proactive is about making positive, and value added choices.
+Being proactive is about making positive and value-added choices.
 For instance, a proactive person will seek out ways to prevent something from happening before it happens.

 2. Begin with the End in Mind

-It’s all about planning or having a plan.
-You need to envision your goals and the steps you need to take to get there.
+It’s all about having a plan.
+You need to envision your goals and the steps that you need to take to get there.

-3. Put First Things First
+3. First Things First

 This habit focuses on priorities.
 It is important to finish the important stuff first.
-I always remember this habit by saying “work first, then play.”
+I always remember this habit of saying “work first, then play.”

 4. Think Win-Win

-Can’t we find a solution where everyone can be satisfied so it can be considered a win-win situation?
+Can’t we find a solution where everyone can be satisfied, and that can be considered a win-win situation?
 The answer is yes!
 When enough collaboration occurs, a win-lose situation can be transformed into a win-win situation.

-In order to create the best levels of success, teamwork is key.
-Without team work and general cohesiveness between employees and staff, it is like a battery that is just about to die.
+In order to achieve the highest levels of success, teamwork is key.
+Without teamwork and general cohesiveness between employees and staff, your team is like a battery that is just about to die.

 7. Sharpen the Saw

 Don’t forget to balance.
-Everyone’s life is a delicate balance of work, home, social, family, etc. It is crucial that people do get the time needed to renew and recharge.
-Just like the old saying goes, “you have to take care of yourself before you can help take care of others.”
+Everyone’s life is a delicate balance of work, home, social life, family, etc. It is crucial that people get the time needed to renew and recharge.
+As the old saying goes, “you have to take care of yourself before you can help take care of others.”

-Effective leadership skills do not have to be innate, they can be taught and embraced.
+Effective leadership skills do not have to be innate; they can be taught and embraced.

-In order to enhance the overall value of all business practices, take some time to help motivate employees by implementing some of the key elements that contribute to an effective workplace.
+To enhance the overall value of all business practices, take some time to help motivate employees by implementing some of the key elements that contribute to an effective workplace.

-If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
+If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!
-Would you like to contribute a post?